cytoscape/cytoscape.js/documentation/md/collection/makeLayout.md

+This function is useful for running a layout on a subset of the elements in the graph, perhaps in parallel to other layouts.

 You must specify `options.name` with the name of the layout you wish to use.

 This function creates and returns a [layout object](#layouts).
 You may want to keep a reference to the layout for more advanced usecases, such as running multiple layouts simultaneously.